 During the subacute or chronic phases, maturation of scars (immature hypertrophic, linear hypertrophic, minor keloid, major keloid, widespread burn hypertrophic) need to be followed.
-Close monitoring of current active and passive range of motion at involved and uninvolved joints to track symptom progression and therapy progress.
+Close monitoring of current active and passive range of motion at involved and uninvolved joints are important to track symptom progression and therapy progress.
 Strength, sensation, coordination, balance, and vision should also be assessed.
-Psychologic evaluation aids in establishing a treatment plan.
-Depending on mechanism of injury, additional physical examination findings should be noted, such as loss of limbs, patterns of paralysis, upper motor neuron signs, changes to mentation, among others.
+Psychological evaluation aids in establishing a treatment plan.30 Depending on the mechanism of injury, additional physical examination findings should be noted, such as loss of limbs, patterns of paralysis, upper motor neuron signs, and changes to mentation.

 Other assessment tools include the following:

-- Burn Injuries in Child Abuse: aids in evaluating cases suspicious for child abuse16
+- Burn Injuries in Child Abuse: aids in evaluating cases suspicious for child abuse31

 - FACES Pain Rating Scale: 5 years and older